 Should I discuss my application with someone from the Trust?

-If you have questions that are not answered on this website, please contact us and one of our Cultural Trust staff will be happy to assist.
+It is not a requirement nor necessary to discuss your application with someone from the Trust.
+If you have questions that are not answered on this website, please get in touch with us, and one of our Cultural Trust staff will be happy to assist.

 Once my application is submitted, when can I expect to hear back from the Trust?

 Once you have submitted your online application you will receive an automated receipt by email.
 So long as you have received this receipt and your project meets our guidelines, you can be confident your application will be considered.
 If you are unsure whether your project is eligible, please contact us.

 During assessment, one of our Cultural Trust staff may contact you to request further information or clarification.

 When will I be notified about the outcome of my application?